Who am I?

 What do I research?

-On the finance side, my group focuses on turning machine‑learning predictions into deployable, risk‑controlled trading strategies.
+My group focuses on turning machine‑learning predictions into deployable, risk‑controlled trading strategies.
 This includes:

-• Designing and stress‑testing AI models for equity, FX, crypto and multi‑asset trading.
+- Designing and stress‑testing AI models for equity, FX, crypto and multi‑asset trading.

-• Developing risk‑adjusted performance measures (e.g. the SS Ratio) that jointly account for volatility and drawdowns.
+- Developing risk‑adjusted performance measures (e.g. the SS Ratio) that jointly account for volatility and drawdowns.

 Who manages this page?

 This leaderboard is curated by Dr Matloob Khushi and collaborators, and is intended as a living, protocol‑compliant register of AI‑based financial forecasting and trading studies.
-Only backtests that meet the MatFinProtocol criteria (no data leakage, realistic costs, fully specified trading rules, and comprehensive risk reporting) are included.
+Only backtests that meet the QFRS criteria (no data leakage, realistic costs, fully specified trading rules, and comprehensive risk reporting) are included.

 The goal is not to “pick winners” in a vacuum, but to provide a transparent, comparable view of what has actually been demonstrated in the literature under consistent assumptions, so that researchers, practitioners and investors can make informed decisions.